SummaryRead the full fact sheet

-If you are under 50 at the time of your last period, it is recommended that you use contraception for two more years.
-There are many different options for contraception, which you can discuss with your doctor.
+- If you are under 50 at the time of your last period, use contraception for another two years.

 Physical changes with menopause